Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/exit_lists_start_here/transmitted_data_format.md

 ---

-    title: Critera file and data format
+    title: "Critera file and data format"
-    linkTitle: Transmitted data format
+    linkTitle: "Transmitted data format"
     weight: 320

----
-This section describes  the criteria file format, which corresponds to the system version, and the physical characteristics of the transmitted data.
+---This section describes  the criteria file format, which corresponds to the system version, and the physical characteristics of the transmitted data.